+Sexual harassment

-Sexual harassment is defined as, but not limited to verbal or nonverbal unwelcome sexual advances or sexual behavior that substantially interferes with a student's education, or creates an intimidating or hostile environment.
+Verbal or nonverbal unwelcome sexual advances or sexual behavior that substantially interferes with a student's education, or creates an intimidating or hostile environment.
 Sexual harassment is prohibited at Perry Street Prep.

+Cyber bullying

-Cyber bullying is defined as the use of information and communication technology to bully, embarrasses, threaten, or harass another.
+The use of information and communication technology to bully, embarrasses, threaten, or harass another.
 It also includes the use of information and communication technology to engage in conduct or behavior that is derogatory, defamatory, degrading, illegal, and/or abusive.
 The use of cell phones and other technology-including computers, e-mail and social networking sites-to harass, bully, threaten or defame a student or employee is specifically prohibited.
-Any student who feels s/he is a victim of cyber bullying should report the incident to his or her Dean.
+Any student who feels s/he is a victim of cyber bullying should report the incident to his or her Assistant Principal.
 Any student found complicit in the posting, sending, or execution of such material will be subject to disciplinary action as defined in the Perry Street Prep Code of Conduct.